justinstarnauld/ec2-wavelength-cdk-app/README.md

 AWS_ACCOUNT_REGION=us-west-2
 ```

-You should then specify the Wavelength AZ location you want to use.
+You should then specify the Wavelength AZ location you want to use by updating the `wavelengthAZ` string const on line 15 in `index.ts`.
 A list of Wavelength zone locations can be found [here](https://aws.amazon.com/wavelength/locations/).

 ```typescript
 // Wavelength zones based on region availability const wavelengthAZ: string = 'us-west-2-wl1-sfo-wlz-1';
 ```

-Lastly, create a new key pair using the AWS console and update line 124 in the index.js file with your key pair name.
+Lastly, create a new key pair using the AWS console and update line 124 in the `index.ts` file with your key pair name.

 ```typescript
 keyName: 'wl-cdk-demo-1', // <= make sure to create a new EC2 KeyPair to enable SSH access